 It’s not always easy to take legal action alone, especially against your employer.
 Our lawyers can help you fight to make things right.
 To learn more, call (717) 231-1640 at our law offices in Harrisburg, Pennsylvania, to schedule a free consultation today.

-How Marzzacco Niven & Associates Can Help With Your Employment Law Dispute in Harrisburg
+How The Harrisburg Employment Law Attorneys at Marzzacco Niven & Associates Can Help With Your Dispute

 Federal and state laws offer strong protection for workers in Harrisburg.
 Of course, to protect your rights, you’ll first have to know which laws apply–and how your employer violated them.
 Often, employees struggle to find the evidence they need to prove their case.
 You might even fear that your employer will retaliate if you take legal action.

 An experienced Harrisburg employment lawyer can make all the difference in the world.
 At Marzzacco Niven & Associates, we fight to protect the rights of workers in all industries.

 When you hire us, you can count on your lawyer to:

 - Offer sound legal guidance during every step of your case